Conditions PROSE Treats

 Hundreds of patients with dry eye, eye pain, light sensitivity and poor vision post-corneal transplant - just like you - have had their vision restored and quality of life transformed with our innovative treatment: prosthetic replacement of the ocular surface ecosystem (PROSE).
 PROSE uses FDA-approved custom made prosthetic devices to replace or support impaired ocular surface system functions that protect and enable vision.

 The prosthetic devices created during PROSE are transparent domes, about the size of a nickel.
 They look similar to an oversized hard contact lens and resemble a margarita glass without the stem in shape.
-Devices fit under the eyelids, vaulting the damaged cornea and resting on the sclera (the relatively insensitive white tissue of the eye).
+PROSE devices fit under the eyelids, vaulting the damaged cornea and resting on the sclera (the relatively insensitive white tissue of the eye).
 Worn during waking hours, patients are trained in daily application, removal and cleaning as part of the treatment process.

 PROSE devices are made out of a highly gas-permeable hard plastic that allows oxygen to reach the cornea.
-They are designed to create a space between the device and the eye that is filled with sterile saline.
+They are designed to create a space between the prosthetic device and the eye that is filled with sterile saline.
 The liquid remains in the reservoir, providing constant lubrication by bathing the eye in a pool of artificial tears.

 Benefits of BostonSight PROSE